Skip to Content

 If you get this ticket and go on your own, make sure you don’t miss the entry to Arena Floor!
 Because if you pass it, you won’t be allowed to turn back (to control the crowds, there’s a one-way ‘flow’ inside).
 We heard from many people that things might get confusing and that they missed several parts of the Colosseum or thought they would visit them later and then were not allowed to go back.
 This is also why we personally go with a guide and recommend it to our readers as well.

 Good to know: The more in advance you book, the more choice of available time slots you’ll have.
-On the other hand, Colosseum usually only releases its tickets a month upfront.
+On the other hand, the Colosseum usually only releases its tickets a month upfront.
 For that, a guided tour is again a better option since you can usually reserve it several months in advance.
-Alternatively – on the Tiqets website – you can choose the tickets that you want and the date when you want to visit Colosseum, fill in your email address, and they will send you a reminder as soon as the tickets become available.
+Alternatively, try the Tiqets website.

 READ ALSO: How to Visit Colosseum in Rome (all levels and tickets explained)